 In 1996, Ralph Kimball broadly introduced the concept of dimensional data modeling to the world.
 Over the next twenty years, organizations of all sizes adopted dimensional modeling as the way to present data in a data warehouse for business user consumption via reports and dashboards aimed at supporting decision making.

-In the mid 2010s, data lakes appeared and decried that traditional data warehousing was dead.
+In the mid-2010s, data lakes appeared and decried that traditional data warehousing was dead.
 That didn’t last long—early adopters found in less than a decade that data lakes alone were insufficient to meet all the demands of the organization for analytics.
 Tools like Snowflake, Databricks, and BigQuery emerged as the next-generation wave of alternatives to data lakes.
-These easy to use, extremely scalable modern data platforms, somehow made the concept of a data warehouse cool again—even if sometimes going by a different name (data lakehouse in the case of Databricks).
+These easy-to-use, extremely scalable modern data platforms somehow made the concept of a data warehouse cool again, even if sometimes going by a different name (data lakehouse in the case of Databricks).

-While dimensional data modeling is tightly coupled traditionally with physical database design within data warehouse implementations, I have found the modeling concepts applicable even outside of data warehouses.
-It is different than relational entity-relationship modeling, which often is optimized for data capture.
+While dimensional data modeling is traditionally tightly coupled with physical database design within data warehouse implementations, I have found the modeling concepts applicable even outside of data warehouses.
+It is different than relational entity-relationship modeling, which is often optimized for data capture.

 Dimensional data modeling aims to make analyzing data as simple as possible for business users while still maintaining design principles that allow for agile iterative extensibility of analytics solutions over time.

 At the most fundamental level, dimensional data modeling aims to model the business rather than just modeling relationships among data elements.
-Dimensional modeling is a collaborative process to connect needs of the business with the realities of underlying source data.
+Dimensional modeling is a collaborative process to connect the needs of the business with the realities of the underlying source data.

 Core Attributes of Dimensional Data Modeling